CPUjoker303/netlify2.0/content/posts/11-best-outdoor-light-bulbs-for-cold-weather-november-2020.md

 ---
-title: 11 Best Outdoor Light Bulbs For Cold Weather [November 2020]
+title: 11 Best Outdoor Light Bulbs For Cold Weather [December 2020]
 draft: false
-SEOTitle: 11 Best Outdoor Light Bulbs For Cold Weather [November 2020]
+SEOTitle: 11 Best Outdoor Light Bulbs For Cold Weather [December 2020]
 excrept: Checkout 11 Best Outdoor Light Bulbs For Cold Weather, These temperature resistance led bulbs can withstand the harsh winters and can fit easily in fixtures.